JorjaFox/library/content/posts/recaps/csi/scuba-doobie-doo.md

 ## Quotes

-**Sidle:** So our big murder's a nose bleed?
+**Sara:** So our big murder's a nose bleed?

 - - -

-**Sidle:** A square of nine dots on paper, and you can only draw four lines to connect them, without the pen ever leaving the paper.
+**Sara:** A square of nine dots on paper, and you can only draw four lines to connect them, without the pen ever leaving the paper.
 **Grissom:** Think outside the box!

 - - -

 **Grissom:** Dermastidae masculatus.
-**Sidle:** That's Latin for 'You're hiding a dead body.'
+**Sara:** That's Latin for 'You're hiding a dead body.'